 PT Anderson’s Anima follows a man in search of a woman.
 Perhaps symbolically to say, Anima follows a man in search of the feminine side of himself.
 That’s my interpretation at least.

-Ultimately, Jung believed that men and women need to control their anima/animus to coalesce their conscious and unconscious.
+Ultimately, Jung believed that men and women need to control their Anima/Animus to coalesce their consciousness and unconsciousness.

 Consequently, the embrace of one’s true self could be positive – like it is in Mad Men.
 Spoilers beware:

 Over the course of seven seasons, Don Draper undergoes a series of trials and tribulations that demand he embrace his Shadow and Anima.
 In the end, he makes peace with these unconscious archetypes and unifies his psyche with its true-self.

 Don’s character arc is widely regarded as one of, if not the best in television history.
 From a Jungian lens, we can see how the four major Jungian archetypes: the Persona, the Shadow, the Anima, and the Self, play a major role in Don’s character development.

 Character archetype examples

 Carl Jung proposed 12 character archetypes as part of his archetypal theory – but he also said there could be a limitless amount.
 In this next article, we break down some character archetypes that are rooted in Jungian theory.
 Follow along as we analyze archetypes from Star Wars, Fight Club, and more!